untalsanders/mercadolibre-api-clone-nodejs/README.md

 # Products API

-[Products API](https://sandersgutierrez.github.io/products-api-site/) is a RESTful API to the products taxonomy.
+[MercadoLibre Clone](https://untalsanders.github.io/products-api-site/) is a RESTful API to the products taxonomy.
 You will access hundreds of products which have basic information such as images, price, category, description and taxonomic information of the product.

 ## Getting Started

-**Check out the [documentation](https://sandersgutierrez.github.io/products-api-site/documentation) to get started**
+**Check out the [documentation](https://untalsanders.github.io/products-api-site/documentation) to get started**

 ## Postman collection